poppy-project/poppy-docs/pypot/doc/quickstart-configfile.rst

 What is a configuration file?
 ------------------------------------------------

-In Pypot, there is a TODO LINK Robot object that contains the configuration of your robot: how many motors (with what IDs, on what port), their names, angle limits, and so on.
+In Pypot, there is a :ref:`Robot <robot>` object that contains the configuration of your robot: how many motors (with what IDs, on what port), their names, angle limits, and so on.

 You can build a Robot object by hand, but it is much easier to launch a configuration from a configuration file.
 This text file contains a dictionnary, encoded in json.